aminalhazwani/aminalhazwani.com/src/site/projects/11-accurat-website.md

 ---
 title: Accurat
-description: Co-designed and co-developed the website for one the biggest data-visualization design studio.
+description: Co-designed and co-developed the website for one the biggest data-visualization design studios in Europe.
 url: https://www.accurat.it/
 image:
   name: accurat-website